LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-How do you know God is a shitty programmer? - He wrote the OS for an entire universe, but didn't leave a single useful comment.
+How did the programmer die in the shower? - He read the shampoo bottle instructions: Lather.
+Rinse.
+Repeat.

 <!--joke-end-->